mdrudi/comic/README.md

 [WP6 Assessmento of Good Environmental Status for the oceans and seas] (http://www.melodiesproject.eu/node/35), in project [MELODIES - http://www.melodiesproject.eu] (http://www.melodiesproject.eu) .

-**The MELODIES project - Maximizing the Exploitation of Linked Open Data In Enterprose and Science** : this project aims to demonstrate the business and scientific benefits of releasing data openly through real applications .
+**The MELODIES project - Maximizing the Exploitation of Linked Open Data In Enterprise and Science** : this project aims to demonstrate the business and scientific benefits of releasing data openly through real applications .

 **WP6 Assessment of Good Environmental Status for the oceans and seas** : a new services in development